Mad Max (2015 video game): Critical reception

 The game had some technical problems when it was released.
 Tyrrel noted an unstable frame rate and occasional texture pop-up, and Kollar identified audio problems.

 Sales

 Mad Max was the second-best selling game in the United Kingdom in its first week of release on the United Kingdom software retail chart, only behind Metal Gear Solid V: The Phantom Pain, which was released the same day.
 According to the NPD Group, it was the eighth-best selling game in the United States in September 2015.

+Former Avalanche CEO Christofer Sundberg revealed in 2024 that "[WB] blamed us for the bad sales" and that canceled DLC was "just sitting there waiting to be released".
+Sundberg attributed the game's commercial underperformance to being released on the same day as Metal Gear Solid V: The Phantom Pain, and his attempts at convincing Warner Bros. to move the game's release date were unsuccessful.